Companies cheer Trump tax cuts, but jobs are less certain to follow

 “A cynic would say this is a rushed attempt to have something big to show for President Trump’s first 100 days in office," said Luke Bartholomew, investment strategist at Aberdeen Asset Management in London.

-Reporting by Ginger Gibson, David Shepardson, Diane Bartz, Steve Nellis and Tim Aeppel; Writing by Joseph White; Editing by David Chance and Bill Trott
+Reporting by Ginger Gibson, David Shepardson, Diane Bartz, Steve Nellis and Tim Aeppel; writing by Joseph White; editing by David Chance and Jonathan Oatis